saamur/ingsw2022-AM51/README.md

 The server is now online.
 <br>
 ### Client
 To start the client, open a terminal and go to the directory in which you have saved the jar file.
-After that, run this command:<br>
+After that, run this command on the Command Prompt:<br>
 ```sh
 java -jar Eriantys-Linux-Windows.jar
 ```